Malacca City: Local governance and city definition

+State and national representation

 Malacca City is the centre of political and economic administration for the state of Malacca.
 There is one member of parliament (MP) representing one parliamentary constituency in the city: Kota Melaka (P.138).
 The city also elects five representatives to the state legislature from the state assembly districts of Kesidang, Kota Laksamana, Duyong, Bandar Hilir and Telok Mas.